Table of Contents

 1. Add Users:

 Enter the email addresses for users involved in the project and select their roles.
 Users should be signed up for a MERMAID account before they can be added to a project.
-In MERMAID Version 2, you can add an email that has not yet been associated with an account, but that project user's name will appear as '(pending user)' and they will not be able to access MERMAID until they associate that email with an account.
+You can add an email that has not yet been associated with an account, but that project user's name will appear as '(pending user)' and they will not be able to access MERMAID until they associate that email with an account.

 Adding user(s) to the project.